 Arkansas, or the Natural State, is a place of Southern beauty and charm bordered by six other states (Missouri, Tennessee, Mississippi, Louisiana, Texas, and Oklahoma).
 From famous musicians to civil rights pioneers, the state is the birthplace of folks like Johnny Cash, Bill Clinton, Al Green, Ne-Yo, Evanescence, Scottie Pippen, and Ozell Sutton.
 It is also the third cheapest state to live in, in America, to boot!

 Mulling over a move to Arkansas?
 We’ve created this handy AR moving guide on the following topics:

 - Things to Consider Before Moving to Arkansas

 - Top Places to Live Here in the Southern State

 - Low-Cost, Quality Great Guys Moving Services

 Our goal is to help you make the best choice.
-When ready, Great Guys Moving can supply you with free moving quotes from cheap AR movers in a few minutes!
+When ready, Great Guys Moving can supply you with free moving quotes from affordable Arkansas movers in a few minutes!

 Living in Arkansas: What to Know Before Moving to Arkansas

 Moving to the Natural State?
 If so, you should consider a few facts before heading to America’s 29th largest state by size (53,179 square miles) and the 33rd largest state by population (3.01 million).

 Pros and Cons of Living in Arkansas